Professor Warren Swain

 BA,MA, BCL, D.Phil (Oxon.)

 Warren Swain is a Professor of Law at the Faculty of Law at the University of Auckland.
-He is Associate Dean Academic, Teaching and Learning.
-He was formerly Associate Professor and Director of RHD Programs at the TC Beirne School of Law, the University of Queensland.
+He is Deputy Dean.
+He was formerly a Professor at the TC Beirne School of Law, the University of Queensland.
 He was educated at Hertford College, at the University of Oxford where he was awarded a BA, MA, BCL and D.Phil.
 He was a College Scholar and Barings Senior Scholar and a recipient of the Gibb’s Prize proxime accessit .
 Subsequently he was a stipendiary lecturer at Hertford College and a lecturer at the Universities of Birmingham and Durham in the UK.

 Research | Current

 Professor Swain’s research is concerned with the history of private law and intellectual history in so far as it relates to law.
 He is also interested in legal biography.
 He recently published a monograph on the history of the law of contract with the Cambridge University Press, UK and, with others, an edited collection on the leading tort authority Hedley Byrne v.
 Heller.
 A contract textbook, written with Professor Andrew Stewart and Dr Karen Fairweather, Contract Law: Principles and Context with the Cambridge University Press and to be published in 2019.
-Along with Professor David Campbell, Professor Swain is editor of Reimagining Contract Law Pedagogy published by Routledge and due to be published in early 2019.
+Along with Professor David Campbell, Professor Swain is editor of Reimagining Contract Law Pedagogy published by Routledge in 2019.
 He is also writing a monograph about the history of the law of contract in Australia and New Zealand between 1788 and 2000.
+Professor Swain has published numerous articles and book chapters on a wide variety of aspects of private law in England, Australia and New Zealand.

 Professor Swain is interested in supervising doctoral research in areas including: